Tough Israeli threats against Hezbollah have raised concerns that a border conflict with Lebanon could spiral into all-out war.

 "If the world and the Lebanese government do not act to stop the shelling of residential areas in northern Israel and force Hezbollah to withdraw from the border area, the Israeli Armed Forces (IDF) will do it," Benny Gantz, a member of Prime Minister Benjamin Netanyahu's wartime cabinet, said on December 28.

-Gantz, leader of the opposition National Unity Party in Israel, said the situation on the northern border required change and "the time for a diplomatic solution is running out".
-Eylon Levy, spokesman for Prime Minister Netanyahu's office, had also previously demanded that Hezbollah withdraw its forces from the border area with Israel and comply with UN Resolution 1701, otherwise "we will push them out of this area ourselves".
+Gantz, leader of the opposition National Unity party in Israel, said the situation on the northern border required change and "the time for a diplomatic solution is running out".
+Eylon Levy, spokesman for Prime Minister Netanyahu's office, also previously demanded that Hezbollah withdraw its forces from the border area with Israel and comply with UN Resolution 1701, otherwise "we will push them out of this area ourselves".

 Israeli Foreign Minister Eli Cohen, during a visit to the area near the border on December 27, said Tel Aviv could target Hezbollah leader Hassan Nasrallah, a move that would almost certainly trigger a larger conflict with the armed group.